Adopted August 26, 2022

 Section 2: Election Slate for Candidates to Serve on the Board of Directors

 The slate of nominees for election to the Board of Directors and as Officers shall be prepared by the Nominating Committee, in accordance with the Bylaws and as detailed in the ACPA Policy Manual.
-Only Active and International Members in good standing for a period of five years shall be eligible to hold office.
+Only Professional Members in good standing for a period of five years shall be eligible to hold office.
 The Nominating Committee shall recommend at least one candidate for each open position.
 Consent of the nominees must have been obtained by the Nominating Committee prior to the Nominating Committee submitting the proposed slate of candidates to the Board of Directors for approval.
 If approved, the Board of Directors shall send the final slate of candidates to the Members for a vote.
 Provisions for write-in candidates will be provided.
 No nominee’s name shall be included on the election ballot unless the nominee has consented to serve if elected.

 The Communications Officer and Treasurer are to be elected every third year with neither Officer ending their term in the same year, and all other vacant Officer positions to be elected annually by ballot by voting members of the Association.
-Two Board Members shall be elected each year, one from a named specialty and the other at large.
+Two At-Large Board Members shall be elected each year.

 Section 3: Member Voting

 A ballot for elections will be distributed by mail or electronically to the membership.
 Election shall be by plurality of votes of the voting members of the Association returning ballots in such election.
 The Communications Officer and at least one other member of the Board of Directors will oversee the counting of election ballots.
 The results of the election will be announced to the membership.
 New Officers and Board of Director members will assume office January 1st of the year after which they are elected.

-Only Active, International, and Life Members who are in good standing, shall be eligible to vote in an election of the Board of Directors or Officers.
+Only Professional and Life Members who are in good standing, shall be eligible to vote in an election of the Board of Directors or Officers.

 MEETINGS AND ACTION OF THE BOARD